/

 Visa defines Compelling Evidence as “proof the cardholder participated in the transaction, received the goods or services, or benefitted from the transaction.”

-Since chargeback is a consumer protection instrument, it's pretty natural for banks and credit card companies to side with cardholders at chargeback mediation.
+Since chargeback is a consumer protection instrument, it's quite natural for banks and credit card companies to side with cardholders at chargeback mediation.
 Hence, providing compelling evidence that shows the cardholder actively participated in the transaction, received goods or services, or derived some form of benefit from the transaction helps you gain trust from banks when a cardholder files a chargeback.
 Again, the evidence considered to be compelling must include customer communications, proof of product delivery or usage, etc.

 Hence, Compelling Evidence 3.0 is Visa’s way of standardizing the accepted requirements – changing what the company considers compelling evidence.